‘Human error’: Kansas seeing increase in fatal car accidents

-A year after having fewer fatal car accidents and deaths, because of them, those numbers are climbing,
+WICHITA, Kan.
+(KSNW) – A year after having fewer fatal car accidents and deaths on the road, those numbers are climbing toward a saddening normal.

 The sad reality is not every one does.